Nikolay Rybakov: Professional career

-Born in Leningrad (now Saint Petersburg) in 1978, Rybakov graduated from the St. Petersburg State Transport University, the academic department of Economics of the Construction Industry.
+Born in Leningrad (present-day Saint Petersburg) on 24 December 1978, within the Russian SFSR of the Soviet Union.
+Rybakov graduated from the St. Petersburg State Transport University, the academic department of Economics of the Construction Industry.
 Rybakov started his career at the age of 13 working in a farm in the Priozersk region, later - in the construction cooperative "Sodruzhestvo".

 From 1997 to 2000 he worked as an assistant to the deputy of the Legislative Assembly of St. Petersburg Mikhail Amosov.

 From 2000 to 2001 he worked as a chief specialist at the EPIcenter St. Petersburg Foundation for Economic and Political Research (headed by Igor Artemyev, now an assistant to the Chairman of the Government of the Russian Federation).
 At the Foundation, Rybakov was in charge of issues of youth policy and education.

 In 2000 Rybakov was elected a deputy of the Municipal Formation "Svetlanovskoye" of St. Petersburg.
 In the municipality he became the chairman of the commission on budget, finance and property.
 In 2004 he was elected a deputy of the Municipal Council "Grazhdanka" (St. Petersburg).
 In the council Rybakov became the chairman of the commission on budgetary, legal and information issues.
 He also was a member of the editorial board of the newspaper "Municipalnaya Grazhdanka".

 In 2006 he was elected head of the Local Administration of the Municipal Formation "Grazhdanka" (St. Petersburg).
 As head of administration, Rybakov was engaged not only in solving economic issues, but also carried out educational work.
 The municipality has repeatedly won various urban landscaping competitions.
 In 2008 he was removed from office.
 According to another version, Rybakov lost his post as head of the administration because he initiated an investigation, as a result of which the municipalities discovered violations in the organization of conscription.

 From 2008 to 2015, Rybakov worked as executive director of the Bellona Environmental Human Rights Center.
 From 2010 to 2015, he was the editor-in-chief of the Bellona.ru.
 From 2014 to 2015, Rybakov was the editor-in-chief of the journal "Ecology and Law".